How the ‘World’s Bravest Orchestra’ Found Harmony Amid Conflict

 Paul MacAlindin, conductor of the National Youth Orchestra of Iraq, used blue ocean strategy to break down barriers and create unity across cultures.
 Can a blue ocean approach help solve some of the world’s most intractable questions?

-Paul’s book, UPBEAT – the Story of the National Youth Orchestra of Iraq, will be published by Sandstone Press on August 18th, 2016.
-We wish him all the best and hope that his story will continue to inspire others.
+Paul’s book, UPBEAT – the Story of the National Youth Orchestra of Iraq, was published by Sandstone Press on August 18th, 2016.